elastic/elastic-otel-python-instrumentations/instrumentation/elastic-opentelemetry-instrumentation-openai/README.md

 This instrumentation supports *zero-code* / *autoinstrumentation*:

-You can see telemetry from this package if you have an OpenTelemetry collector started, for example as documented in the root [examples](../../examples/) folder.

 Set up a virtual environment with this package, the dependencies it requires and `dotenv` (a portable way to load environment variables).
 ```